Falanteris/docker-nethive-cvss/README.md

 *7. you have a Docker Volume called gearwork-volume*

-If any of these differ from what you prefer, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking
+If any of these differ from what you prefer, you can change the *env variable* (`-e`) arguments in the `cvss` bash script to your liking, or the `-v` argument for volume binding.

 # MYSQL Server Integration